lyteword/kjv/exodus/chapter-9.md

 <sup>24</sup> So there was hail, and fire mingled with the hail, very grievous, such as there was none like it in all the land of Egypt since it became a nation.

-<sup>25</sup> And the hail smote throughout all the land of Egypt all that was in the field, both man and beast; and the hail smote every herb of the field, and brake every tree of the field.
+<sup>25</sup> And the hail smote throughout all the land of Egypt all that *was* in the field, both man and beast; and the hail smote every herb of the field, and brake every tree of the field.

-<sup>26</sup> Only in the land of Goshen, where the children of Israel were, was there no hail.
+<sup>26</sup> Only in the land of Goshen, where the children of Israel *were*, was there no hail.

-<sup>27</sup> ¶ And Pharaoh sent, and called for Moses and Aaron, and said unto them, I have sinned this time: the LORD is righteous, and I and my people are wicked.
+<sup>27</sup> ¶ And Pharaoh sent, and called for Moses and Aaron, and said unto them, I have sinned this time: the LORD *is* righteous, and I and my people *are* wicked.

-<sup>28</sup> Intreat the LORD (for it is enough) that there be no more mighty thunderings and hail; and I will let you go, and ye shall stay no longer.
+<sup>28</sup> Intreat the LORD(for *it is* enough) that there be no *more* mighty thunderings and hail; and I will let you go, and ye shall stay no longer.

-<sup>29</sup> And Moses said unto him, As soon as I am gone out of the city, I will spread abroad my hands unto the LORD; and the thunder shall cease, neither shall there be any more hail; that thou mayest know how that the earth is the LORD’s.
+<sup>29</sup> And Moses said unto him, As soon as I am gone out of the city, I will spread abroad my hands unto the LORD; *and* the thunder shall cease, neither shall there be any more hail; that thou mayest know how that the earth *is* the LORD’s.

 <sup>30</sup> But as for thee and thy servants, I know that ye will not yet fear the LORD God.

-<sup>31</sup> And the flax and the barley was smitten: for the barley was in the ear, and the flax was bolled.
+<sup>31</sup> And the flax and the barley was smitten: for the barley *was* in the ear, and the flax *was* bolled.

-<sup>32</sup> But the wheat and the rie were not smitten: for they were not grown up.
+<sup>32</sup> But the wheat and the rie were not smitten: for they *were* not grown up.

 <sup>33</sup> And Moses went out of the city from Pharaoh, and spread abroad his hands unto the LORD: and the thunders and hail ceased, and the rain was not poured upon the earth.

 <sup>34</sup> And when Pharaoh saw that the rain and the hail and the thunders were ceased, he sinned yet more, and hardened his heart, he and his servants.

 <sup>35</sup> And the heart of Pharaoh was hardened, neither would he let the children of Israel go; as the LORD had spoken by Moses.